sajiaakhter/SalesForecasting/README.md

 So, the model gives the best prediction (where RMSE is 1.04) using exponential moving average of total sales for time period 3.

+# Build and Deploy API for the prediction model

+For deploying my prediction model, I used FastAPI and ColabCode.
+- First, I created a